UMass-RC/unity-docs/docs/index.md

 #### 1. Connecting to the cluster ####
 You can connect to Unity in two ways, an SSH connection (the standard linux console), or an instance of JupyterLab:

 [JupyterLab](connecting/jupyter.md) is the easiest to get up and going.
+To work with JupyterLab, it's a good idea to get aquainted with roughly how demanding the job you're uploading is though.
+You just need to be familiar with how roughly how many of each resource you will need (Image below).
+Most of the time you will only ever need a single CPU or GPU, but if you have terabytes of data to analyze, then you should probably consider getting multiple GPUs and CPUs.

-When connecting the portal, click on JupyterLab tab at the bottom of the options list on the left side of the window.
+When connecting the portal, click on JupyterLab tab located at the bottom of the options list on the left side of the window.
 This will take you to the JupyterHub for Unity, which looks like this:

 ![JupyterHub](res/JupyterHub Image.png)

 You will be asked to select what computer resources you want/need for the job you want to upload.
 Once you attempt to spawn your notebook and resources become available, you will be able to use JupyterLab as if it is running on your own computer.

 [SSH](connecting/ssh.md) is the more traditional method of using an HPC cluster.
 You will connect to the login node of unity, and you will be responsible for starting your own jobs.
-This can be more useful than jupyter for jobs that last a long time that must be left unattended, or to have much more refined control over the resources allocated for your job.
+This can be more useful than JupyterLabs for jobs that last a long time and must be left unattended, or to have much more refined control over the resources allocated for your job.

 #### 2. Requesting Resources ####
 If you are on an SSH connection, you will have to manually request resources.
 Once you decide on what resources you want, you will submit that information to the scheduler, which will place you in a queue.
 If your resources are available immediately, your request will return right away, if not, you will be held in the queue until your requested resources become available.